-The second phase of plantar fasciitis treatment aims to get the athlete back to full fitness once initial pain and inflammation has gone.
+The second phase of plantar fasciitis treatment aims to get you back to full fitness once the initial pain and inflammation has gone.

 Phase 2 exercises

-Night splint - aim to wear the night splint for at least 5 hours, longer if possible.
+- Aim to wear the night splint for at least 5 hours, longer if possible.